gvalvano/unet_crf_as_rnn/README.md

 The experiment engine is inside `expriments/acdc/model.py`.
 This file contains the main class that is used to train on the ACDC dataset.

+Refer to [this repository](https://github.com/gvalvano/multiscale-adversarial-attention-gates) for details in downloading/using the dataset.

 --------------
 ## Requirements: